hiddentao/geth-private/README.md

 ```

 When geth-private exits it won't auto-delete this data folder since you
-manually specified its.
+manually specified it.
 This allows you to re-use once created keys and
 accounts easily.